The Magic of Shiitake Mushrooms

 So the next time you enjoy some Otamot, remember that you’re not only getting the delicious umami flavor of shiitake, but you’re also getting some unique health benefits from this wonderful addition.

-, former magazine editor, and busy mom of two who believes in the power of culinary and functional mushrooms for health benefits.
+Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food Dietitians, former magazine editor, and busy mom of two who believes in the power of culinary and functional mushrooms for health benefits.